apitoolkit/testkit/README.md

 ### Configuring the Environment Variables

-Using a `.env` file involves creating a text file named `.env` in the test script's directory and defining `KEY=VALUE` pairs for each environment variable.
-Testkit automatically loads these variables from the `.env` file during test execution, like so:
+Using a `.env` file involves creating a text file named `.env` in the test script's directory and defining `KEY=VALUE` pairs for each environment variable. `testkit` automatically loads these variables from the `.env` file during test execution, like so:

 ```sh
 APIURL=https://api.example.com